 What breeds are your cows?

 We have some cross bred cows which are black and white Friesian x Ayrshires.
 The majority are pure bred pedigree Ayrshires which was a breed that started in Scotland (Ayrshire County I presume) which was a cross between a Highland Bull x Dunlop Cow.
-That’s why Ayshires have lovely long horns if left to grow, just like a Highland cow.
+That’s why Ayrshires have lovely long horns if left to grow, just like a Highland cow.
 It is thought that Robbie Burns was the first to de-horn his cows!
+We de-horn ours when they’re young so the horns don’t get in the way.

 How many acres to you farm?